vilin0x6/movie_app/README.md

-# Movid App
+# Movie App

-React JS Fundamentals Course
+Using React JS